-4310HO Biology - Honors

-Credit: 1 Science Credit

-Grade: 9, 10, 11, 12
+03 4310H 0 Biology - Honors Credit: 1 Science Credit 9, 10, 11, 12 Grade: Prerequisite: None Assessment: SOL Test pace.

-Prerequisite: None

-Assessment: SOL Test

-Description: This is a rigorous, laboratory-oriented course for students who have demonstrated an unusually strong talent and interest in science.
-Students must be able to work and learn independently, successfully complete research projects, and work at an accelerated pace.
+Description: This is a rigorous, laboratory-oriented course for students who have demonstrated an interest in science.
+Students must be able to work and learn independently, successfully complete research projects and work at an accelerated